Tomas-vilte/Tomas-vilte/README.md

 - 📫 How to reach me **viltetomas2003@gmail.com**

 - 📄 He carried out projects both in the Data & Analytics area and in web development, which has allowed me to have a comprehensive vision in the implementation of technological solutions.
 I am always looking for new challenges to continue growing as a professional.
-He carried out projects both in the Data & Analytics area and in web development, which has allowed me to have a comprehensive vision in the implementation of technological solutions.
-I am always looking for new challenges to continue growing as a professional.

 <h3 align="left">Connect with me:</h3>
 <p align="left">